Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Framework Overview

 \subsection{Between the Spatial and Spectral Domain}

-In this subsection, we elaborate on the relationship across the boundary between the spatial and spectral domain.
-By transforming the analytical form of these subcategories, there is also equivalence as below.
-The first equivalence is between (A-1) and (B-1): which means that linear aggregation adjusting weights on neighbors corresponds to adjusting weights on frequency components using linear function in linear approximation.
-(A-1) and (B-1) can seamlessly convert to each other in closed form, and they have the same linear function.
-The only difference between (A-1) and (B-1) is that (A-1) models the target signal as a linear function of neighbor nodes, while (B-1) recovers the signal as a linear function of the frequency component.
-(A-2) and (B-2) are the same in terms of actual operation, i.e., This indicates that aggregating higher orders of neighbors in polynomial aggregation can be rewritten as the sum of different orders of frequency components in polynomial approximation.
-The last equivalence is in which rational aggregation defines a label aggregation with self-aggregation, while rational approximation adjusts filter function with rational approximation.
-The comparison among these three pairs is provided below:
+In this section, we go through the link between the spatial and spectral domains over the border.
+There is also equivalency by modifying the analytical form of these subcategories, as shown below.
+Linear Aggregation (A-1) and Linear Approximation (B-1) are the initial equivalences: which means that adjusting weights on neighbors in linear aggregation equates to adjusting weights on frequency components in linear approximation using a linear function.
+Linear Aggregation (A-1) and Linear Approximation (B-1) have the same linear function and can seamlessly convert to each other in closed form.
+The main difference between them is that Linear Aggregation (A-1) recovers the signal as a linear function of the frequency component, whereas Linear Approximation (B-1) models the target signal as a linear function of neighbor nodes.
+Both Linear Aggregation (A-1) and Linear Approximation (B-1) aggregate the representations of neighbors by tweaking the weights of each neighbor, or uses a linear filter on eigenvalues with a negative slope, i.e., $\g(\LBD)=-\LBD +a$.
+Because the low-frequency components are given a higher weight by $g$ than their original values, this is referred to as low-pass filtering (i.e., eigenvalues).
+This group's main advantages are (1) its low computational cost and (2) the large number of real-world scenarios that are subject to the homophily assumption (i.e., neighbors are similar).
+The fundamental disadvantage is that not every network guarantees homophily.